ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     umlauted ä in a comment at the end to force it to be in the correct format.
     File format is an option in the save dialog box in NotePad.

+*   IGNORED_OBJECTS section of the ini file
+    Due to how the ini file is parsed by the python library, files and folders whose names start with the # character are not added to the FILES or FOLDERS.
+    Instead, they are considered comments.
+There is a way to overcome this limitation but the explanation of how is not worth the confusion it would create.
+Bottom line- change the name of the folder or file so it doesn't start with a #.

 *   Switching between RM 8 and RM 9
     This section probably applies to no-one.
 Please don't read it and get confused !
     If the machine running the script has had multiple versions of RootsMagic